Multicultural Education Policy

 Executive Directors and Directors will report annually, through their contributions to the Department’s MPSP Report, on progress in implementing the policy and the Department’s Multicultural Plan.

-Planning and Innovation Directorate, through the Data Collection and Reporting Unit, will report annually on numbers of students from language backgrounds other than English in government schools.
+The Centre for Education Statistics and Evaluation through the Statistics Unit will report annually on numbers of students from language backgrounds other than English in government schools.

 Schools will report annually on achievements in multicultural education in their Annual School Reports.